Solar pressure cooking looks at two important green issues.

 Anyway, it's a great way to use your solar pressure cooker using the sun's energy for free.

-Cooking chickpeas is best done suing solar pressure cooking, or just using conventional electricity; otherwise they take a lot of time and energy to prepare.
+Cooking chickpeas is best done using solar pressure cooking, or just using conventional electricity; otherwise they take a lot of time and energy to prepare.

 It's also very quick for extracting the cartilage from chicken bones for your arthritis.
 Use the site search function for more information.